Our commitments to take care of our teams

 Today:

--40% of accidents since the launch of the CARE programme in 2015.
+• -30% of lost-time accidents in 2025, since the launch of the CARE program in 2015.

 OUR TARGETS